llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 The evaluation of the expression is performed on a stack where each stack element is a tuple of a type and a location description.
-If the stack does not have a single element after evaluation then the expression is not well-formed.
+If the stack does not have a single element after evaluation, then the expression is not well-formed.
 The evaluation is the typed location description of the single resulting stack element.